LuxLiang/SGHMC_discontinuous/README.md

 **Hedging under asymmetric risk** (Section 4.2.2)

-Please refer to the folder Hedging.
+Please refer to the folder named Hedging.
 Excute run_BS.sh and the results are summarized in plot_Results.ipynb.

 **Real-world datasets** (Section 4.2.3)